waleed399/flask-aws/README.md

 - Your application is now fully deployed with auto-scaling and load balancing.

-## Another way to
+## Another Easier way to deploy the application is by creating EC2
-## These steps can be used if you dont want to create a autoscaling group and LoadBalancer and just run the application on EC2 !
+## These steps can be used if you dont want to create an autoscaling group and LoadBalancer and just run the application on EC2 !
 # 🐍 Flask AWS Deployment Guide

 This guide will help you deploy your Flask application on an EC2 instance using Docker and Docker Compose.